 Reducing Outgoings: How we can assist

-Maintaining supply chains is critical to the nation but for individual business operators, maintaining their own business viability and profitability is equally critical.
-If transport operators and truck owners can’t achieve sustainable financial positions, the disruption to the national supply chain could be disastrous.
+Sustaining supply chains is of utmost importance for the entire nation.
+However, it's equally vital for individual business operators to maintain their own financial viability and profitability.
+If transport operators and truck owners struggle to achieve stable financial positions, the potential impact on the national supply chain could be highly detrimental.

 Truck loans arranged several years ago, pre-COVID, may have been secured at higher than current truck finance interest rates or based on income/business projections which are no longer achievable under the current situation.
 If existing truck loan repayments have become a major burden on the business, refinancing may present a suitable solution.

 Our consultants work with individual businesses to source and structure refinancing deals to specifically suit requirements.
-Refinancing trucks can involve a cost element in regard to fees attached to paying out the existing loan early and establishing the new loan.
+Truck refinancing can involve a cost element in regard to fees attached to paying out the existing loan early and establishing the new loan.
 These are to be considered against the savings made on achieving a cheaper interest rates and/or the benefits of lower loan repayments on cash flow.

-Truck loans can be refinanced with the same or a different loan product to the existing loan.
-Providing business owners with the opportunity to take advantage of any additional tax benefits from changing loan types.
+Truck loans are eligible for refinancing, whether it involves the same or a different loan product from the existing arrangement.
+This grants business owners the opportunity to capitalize on any additional tax advantages resulting from switching loan types.

 Proceeding with Truck Loan Deals